Our offices are closed on September 30 in observance of the National Day for Truth and ReconciliationRead more

-In March 2020, Council approved, in principle, revisions to the College’s bylaws that would replace the existing election process for registered nurse (RN) members of Council with a selection process, and that would increase the number of public representatives on Council from four to five.
-The changes allow for a stronger alignment with the College’s mandate to serve and protect the public interest, facilitate effective succession planning and the creation of a skills-based Council.
+At the College’s Annual General Meeting on June 11 2021, revisions to the College’s bylaws were approved that replaced the election process for registered nurse (RN) members of Council with a skills-based selection process, and that increased the number of public representatives on Council from four to five.
+The changes take effect in 2022 and allow for a stronger alignment with the College’s mandate to serve and protect the public interest, facilitate effective succession planning and the creation of a skills-based Council.

 The College of Registered Nurses of Manitoba exists to protect and serve the public interest through quality registered nursing regulation.
 The College sets the standards for registered nursing practice, supports RNs in meeting those standards, and takes action when the standards are not met.

 The Council is the College’s governing body, whose mandate is to govern the College and the registered nursing profession in the public interest.